 An illustration of a total solar eclipse.
 The Great American Eclipse of 2017 will take place on Aug.
 21. (Photo: A4size-ska)

-Already, three viewing areas capable of hosting thousands of spectators have sold out.
-Local hotels are booking at rates normally quoted for posh five-star venues.
-And Airbnb listings range anywhere from a $400 private room to $4,000 for an entire home.
-Prime viewing spots are in such high demand that one local scuba diving center is offering underwater viewings at a local quarry.
+Three viewing areas capable of hosting thousands of spectators have sold out.
+Local hotels booked at rates normally quoted for posh five-star venues.
+And Airbnb listings ranged anywhere from a $400 private room to $4,000 for an entire home.
+Prime viewing spots are in such high demand that one local scuba diving center offered underwater viewings at a local quarry.

 "We've been working on the eclipse thing for about four or five years now," Kris Tapp, co-owner of PennyRoyal Scuba Center, told WTVF.
 "So for us here, we decided we were going to do something special, something that no one has ever heard of before."

-To make sure that one of the greatest celestial events in our lifetime doesn't lead to mass chaos, town and county officials have requested traffic support from dozens of National Guard and state police.
-Some 100 food vendors will be strategically placed throughout the county to ease demand on local eateries; temporary cellphone towers are being erected; extra gas is being stockpiled; emergency services and hospitals are all preparing with fully staffed operations, and porta-potties now dot the landscape.
+To make sure that one of the greatest celestial events in our lifetime doesn't lead to mass chaos, town and county officials requested traffic support from dozens of National Guard and state police.
+Some 100 food vendors were strategically placed throughout the county to ease demand on local eateries; temporary cellphone towers were erected; extra gas was stockpiled; emergency services and hospitals prepared with fully staffed operations, and porta-potties dotted the landscape.

 "I've been saying this repeatedly to people,:the hidden story is how all of these communities are preparing for what's going on," eclipse consultant Kate Russo told Mental Floss.
 "It's an unprecedented event."